SquidBowl/PE-0.7.3-ORGANIZED/README.md

 * Ran all images through oxipng for optimal image quality and performance
 * Utilized Funkin Packer to combine/merge assets for easier use
 * Deleted any unneeded files/assets
-* Repathed folders to keep things organized
+* Repathed folders to keep things organized.
+Shared folder is removed.
 * Reduced Deprecation Warnings
 * Removed unneeded files in Art folder in Root folder
-* Organized menu folders/Uncluttered shared folder
+* Organized menu folders
 * Accurate FPSCounter class, displays GC memory along with normal memory
 * Press "T" to change the song length from displaying the time like "64.09 / 102", to show "1:04 / 1:42" in ChartingState
 * Pressing Shift + Enter in FreeplayState opens the song in the ChartingState, like how it did in 0.6.3.
 Press ACCEPT to enter Playstate just how the ChartingState would usually do.